 - Well-fitting garments minimize your risk of exposure to hazardous materials and conditions

-- Proper fitting coveralls allow you to perform your tasks without having to adjust or accommodate the garment
+- A properly fitting ANSI coverall allows you to perform your tasks without having to adjust or accommodate the garment

-- Garments sized true to ANSI sizing standards are typically larger than those not.
-As a result an ANSI Large may be as big as a non ANSI sized Extra Large.
-Smaller sizes cost less and thus can reduce cost of use.
+- Garments sized true to ANSI sizing standards are typically larger than those are not.
+As a result, an ANSI Large may be as big as a non-ANSI sized Extra Large.
+Smaller sizes cost less and can reduce cost of use.

 When you purchase ANSI/ISEA sized clothing for your workforce, you can be certain that each garment is sized according to a national standard.
+Garments undergo test methods such as wear test requirements to ensure the garments live up to their performance class and/or applications.
 Standardization makes ordering and provisioning easier, taking the pressure off management to adapt to an uncertain sizing system.

 So, does ANSI sizing matter?
 The short answer is yes.
 Properly sized protective apparel is an investment in safety and productivity.
 You will be supporting your workforce with well-fitting garments, ensuring they can do their jobs in comfort while meeting safely mandates.